Rødvig: Attractions

-Rødvig Shipmotor Museum, located at Havnevej 7, near the harbour, has s collection of approximately 400 different ship engines.
+Rødvig Ship Motor Museum, located at Havnevej 7, near the harbour, has a collection of approximately 400 different ship engines.

 Rødvig Beach is a sandy beach stretching more than 1 kilometer west of the harbour.

 Transportation

-Rødvig is the terminal station on the Hårlev-Rødvig branch of the Østbanen railway line.
+Rødvig is served by Rødvig railway station.
+The station is the southern terminus of the Hårlev-Rødvig branch of the Østbanen railway line which connects Rødvig with Køge and the rest of the Danish rail network.